 Pastoral care is the provision of care and guidance for students, staff, and families, as well as access to appropriate support services.
 It involves many activities, but the main focus of our pastoral care at Rehoboth is student and staff welfare.
 In the Secondary School, Year 8-10 Form classes are small “pastoral care” groups, and Form teachers are the people who will maintain a general oversight of your child.
 The Form teacher is also the person to contact initially if you have any general enquiries, comments, and so on about your child’s progress.
 In Year 11 and 12, students are divided into two Form groups who meet together for Seminars in Christian Perspectives.

-Mr Blennerhassett is a past Rehoboth student himself, and his own children currently attend the College.
-Combine this with his previous experience as a social worker, and he is uniquely qualified for the Chaplain’s role at Rehoboth.
+Mr Blennerhassett is a past Rehoboth student, and his own children currently attend the College.
+Combine this with his previous experience as a social worker, he is uniquely qualified for the Chaplain’s role at Rehoboth.
 While he is not directly involved in religious education in the classroom, he is able to offer mentoring, advice, comfort, direction, and purpose to students, families, and staff members.
-Mr Blennerhassett is also actively involved in many of our activities, allowing him to integrate Chaplaincy with the routine aspects of College life in an organic way.
+Mr Blennerhassett is actively involved in many of the College activities, allowing him to integrate Chaplaincy with the routine aspects of College life in an organic way.

 Mr Blennerhassett is available as a first point of contact for students, families, and staff who may have spiritual, emotional, or social issues they’d like to discuss.